eslint/eslint/templates/rule-proposal.md

 **Why should this rule be included in ESLint (instead of a plugin)?**

-ESLint is best plugin and just want people get more benifits from it and it will make it super cool
+ESLint is best plugin and just want people get more benifits from it and it will make it super cool.